jle64/gnome-pass-search-provider/README.md

 # Environment variables

-If you are configuring pass through environment variables, such as `PASSWORD_STORE_DIR`, make sure to set them in a way that will propagate to the search provider executable, not just in your shell.
+If you are configuring `pass` through environment variables, such as `PASSWORD_STORE_DIR`, make sure to set them in a way that will propagate to the search provider executable, not just in your shell.

-Setting them in `~/.profile` or `~/.pam_environment` should be sufficient, but stuff in shell-specific files such as `~/.bashrc` and co will not be picked up by gnome-shell.
+Setting them in `~/.profile` or `~/.pam_environment` should be sufficient, but stuff in shell-specific files such as `~/.bashrc` will not be picked up by gnome-shell.

 If your values have no effect, make sure they propagate to the script environment:
 ```shell